ThomasBallardCI/m3-notes-app/README.md

 ### Key information for the site

-* Create a unique account and securely save notes.
+1. __Secure Account Creation and Note Storage:__
+The platform facilitates the creation of personalized and secure user accounts, offering a dedicated space for users to securely store their notes.
+This ensures the privacy and protection of their information.

+2. __Comprehensive Note Management:__
-* Allows users to create, view, edit, and delete notes that are specific to them at any time.
+Users have the flexibility to create, view, edit, and delete notes that are exclusively linked to their accounts.
+This comprehensive set of note management features allows users to tailor their notes at their convenience, enhancing their experience on the platform.

-* Notes are sorted by the newest or most recently edited, from top to bottom, based on date and time.
-* Accessible on multiple devices via the device's web browser (Desktop, Tablet, and Mobile) to access notes while on the move.
+3. __Intuitive Note Organization:__
+Notes are intelligently organized based on their chronological order, displaying the most recent or newly edited notes at the top of the list.
+This sorting mechanism, based on date and time, allows users to effortlessly track and access their latest entries with ease.

+4. __Multi-Device Accessibility:__
+The platform is designed for accessibility across various devices, ensuring a seamless user experience across desktops, tablets, and mobile devices.
+Users can access their notes conveniently while on the move, using the web browser on their device of choice, thus enabling a flexible and on-the-go approach to note management.

 ### User Stories

 #### Client Goals

-* To create, edit, view, delete, and store notes easily and quickly.
+* __Efficient Note Management:__ To create, edit, view, delete, and store notes seamlessly and rapidly, seeking a user-friendly experience that ensures swift and easy note management.

-* To be able to view notes on multiple platforms.
+* __Cross-Platform Note Access:__ The capability to view notes across multiple platforms, ensuring accessibility and convenience irrespective of the device or platform used.

 #### First-Time Visitor Goals

-* To be able to easily create an account and create their first note.
+* __Account Creation and Note Initiation:__ Visitors aim to effortlessly create an account and promptly generate their inaugural note, seeking a seamless introduction to the platform.

-* To understand how to edit and delete the users' notes.
+* __Note Management Understanding:__ Visitors aspire to comprehend how to edit and delete their notes, ensuring efficient control and customization of their entries.

-* To be able to quickly and easily view their notes.
+* __Quick Note Access:__ Visitors desire swift and easy access to their notes, aiming to effortlessly view and engage with their created content.

-* To be able to easily understand how to delete their account if needed.
+* __Account Deletion Clarity:__ Visitors are interested in understanding how to delete their account if necessary, seeking clear guidance on managing their account settings.

-##### Returning Visitor Goals
+#### Returning Visitor Goals

-* To be able to return to the site to view, edit, and delete their notes.
+* __Note Access and Management:__ Returning visitors aim to revisit the site to effortlessly view, edit, and delete their existing notes, ensuring easy access to their previously created content.

-* To be able to delete their account and notes if they wish.
+* __Account and Note Deletion:__ Visitors returning to the site desire the ability to delete both their account and notes if they wish to do so, seeking a straightforward process for account and data management.

 ## Features

 ### Existing Features

+* __Navigation__

+  * The site's navigation intelligently adjusts based on the user's login status.
+For logged-out users, it provides clear pathways to sign up and log in, ensuring a seamless entry into the platform.
+Once logged in, the navigation dynamically adapts, offering direct access to the user's notes, account management, and other relevant sections, providing an intuitive and personalized user experience.

-- __Landing/Welcome Page__
+* __Landing/Welcome Page__

-  - The welcome page is designed to provide the user with a summary of the app and a clear registration form to sign up directly from the page or click the 'Login!' link to log in to an existing account.
+  * The Landing/Welcome Page serves as an introduction to the app, offering users a concise overview of its functionalities.
+It prominently features a user-friendly registration form for new users to sign up directly or provides a 'Login!' link for existing users, ensuring a seamless entry into the platform.

-- __Notes Page__
+* __Notes Page__

-  - The Notes page is designed to provide the user with a clear and easily accessible button for creating a new note.
-Once the notes are created, they are displayed to the user within a collapsible element.
-This display includes the note's title and creation date, allowing the user to expand their preferred note for editing, deletion, or viewing its contents.
-This design aims to maximize the efficient use of the available screen space.
+  * The Notes Page is meticulously crafted to streamline note creation and easy access.
+It includes a visible button for creating new notes, ensuring a swift and intuitive process.
+Once created, notes are displayed within a collapsible element, presenting their titles and creation dates.
+This design optimizes screen space, allowing users to efficiently manage their notes by expanding, editing, or deleting as needed.

-- __Edit Note Page__
+* __Edit Note Page__

-  - The Edit page is designed to enable the user to edit the title and content of a chosen specific note, updating the existing note and moving it to the top of the notes page.
+  * Dedicated to enhancing user control, the Edit Note Page empowers users to modify specific note details, such as titles and content.
+Any changes made to a note update it, moving it to the top of the notes page for quick and convenient access.

-- __Delete Notes__
+* __Delete Notes__

-  - The 'Delete Notes' button opens a modal to prompt user confirmation for deletion, ensuring a reduction in accidental deletion of notes.
+  * The 'Delete Notes' feature strategically incorporates a modal prompt for user confirmation before deletion.
+This intentional design minimizes accidental deletion of notes, ensuring a deliberate action by the user.

-- __Account Page__
+* __Account Page__

-  - The Account page is a simple interface that allows the user to delete their account and the corresponding notes.
-It provides straightforward instructions, a warning, and two buttons: 'Back to Notes' and 'Delete Account.'
-When the user selects 'Delete Account,' a confirmation modal will appear to reduce the risk of accidental deletion before the account is permanently removed.
-The 'Back to Notes' button, alternatively, directs the user back to their notes page.
+  * The Account Page serves as a hub for account-related actions.
+It offers a user-friendly interface for users to manage their accounts and corresponding notes.
+Featuring straightforward instructions, warnings, and two prominently placed buttons: 'Back to Notes' and 'Delete Account.'
+The 'Delete Account' option triggers a confirmation modal, mitigating the risk of accidental account deletion.
+The 'Back to Notes' button seamlessly redirects users to their notes page, enhancing user navigation.

-- __Modals__
+* __Modals__

-  - Modals are used to confirm user actions, serving to reduce the likelihood of accidental actions by the user.
-They are implemented for functions such as note deletion, account deletion, and logging out.
+  * Modal dialogs are strategically incorporated throughout the platform to confirm critical user actions.
+These modal prompts serve as a safeguard against accidental actions, such as note deletion, account deletion, and logging out, enhancing user confidence and preventing unintended actions.

+* __Footer Section__

+  * The footer section incorporates essential information or links, adding to the site's accessibility and providing additional resources or contact details for users to navigate or seek support as needed.

 ### Future Features

-- __Search Notes__
+* __Search Notes__

-  - Given additional time or as an update to the app, I believe a valuable addition would be to grant users the ability to search their notes using keywords.
+  * Given additional time or as an update to the app, I believe a valuable addition would be to grant users the ability to search their notes using keywords.
 This feature would greatly assist in easily locating specific notes, especially for users managing a large volume of stored notes.

-- __Set Notes to Important__
+* __Set Notes to Important__

-  - Given more time or as an update to the app, I believe that enabling users to mark and set notes as important, always displaying them at the top, would greatly enhance the app's value and user experience.
+  * Given more time or as an update to the app, I believe that enabling users to mark and set notes as important, always displaying them at the top, would greatly enhance the app's value and user experience.

 ## Design